seanelliott86/personal-site/src/blog/2024-12-27-catching-accessibility-issues-early-with-react-testing-library.md

 });
 ```

-To get the test to pass we will need to also need to make sure `aria-invalid` is managed in the HTML.
+Again this will fail (its all on purpose obviously).
+To get the test to pass we will need to make sure `aria-invalid` is managed in the HTML.
+Lets update out example login form.

 ```diff
 ...